 The goal is to build a decentralised network in which consumers may move data from service to service without being hindered by corporate closed systems.
 It’s a mash-up of tech buzzwords ranging from NFTs to the metaverse that has piqued the interest of major venture capital companies.

 Assume a new form of the internet that not only correctly translates what you enter.
-But also understands what you say, whether through text, speech, or other media and in which the content you take up has more personalised to you than ever before.
+But also understands what you say, whether through text, speech, or other media and in which the content you take up is more personalised to you than ever before.
 We have reached the tipping point of a new stage in the evolution of the web.
 Some groundbreakers refer to it as Web 3.0.

-There are a few early-stage web 3.0 apps that exist now.
+There are a few early-stage Web 3.0 apps that exist now.
 However, their real potential cannot be seen until the new internet is completely incorporated into the web network.
-Here, you are going to look into the definition and examples of web 3.0 and the decentralisation of the internet.
+Here, you are going to look into the definition and examples of Web 3.0 and the decentralisation of the Internet.